vikchupak/AWS/network/dns/zones.md

 # Private hosted zone

-- A Private Hosted Zone is only resolvable inside your VPC(s).
+- A Private Hosted Zone is only resolvable inside your associated VPC(s).

 ```
 internal.mycompany.local